-Historical fiction is written around an actual period of time (which must be factual) with fictional characters.
+Historical fiction is written around an actual period of time (which must be factual) with real and/or fictional characters.
 Recreate life as it was without moving the Tower of London, St Paul’s Cathedral or Times Square.
 Know that your character cannot stand on the docks of London, dropping letters into the water, and watching them drift out to sea.
 Accuracy and authenticity is key – look at a map of London, New York or wherever your story is set to get it right.

 Spin a tale of: